 Spruce up your food photography skills with an Eat This, Shoot That! food and wine tour.
-Offering two tour locations, choose to tour the top eateries of the Funk Zone or cheers to good wine at the tasting rooms of the Wine Collection of El Paseo.
-Expect to learn great tips and tricks to food photography – we guarantee you photos will look just as scrumptious (if not more) than your food tastes.
+While you sip and taste your way through top eateries and tasting rooms within The Funk Zone neighborhood, expect to learn great tips and tricks to food photography.
+We guarantee your photos will look just as scrumptious (if not more) than your food tastes.

 SEVEN: WHEN IN WINE COUNTRY